 TERMS OF MEMBERSHIP

-A membership revamp is undertaken every 3 years.
-The main purpose of the revamp is to ensure that the organization is still working on the relevant issues, wants to continue with the membership and the IS has correct contact details of the organisation.
+A membership revamp is undertaken every three years.
+The main purpose of the revamp is to ensure that the organisation is still working on the relevant issues, wants to continue with the membership and the IS has correct contact details of the organisation.